 The Bible says “light brings every kind of goodness and right living.”

-If you experience social pressure from your church community to submit yourself to the abuse of your mother, remember that those people who persuade you to be in a relationship with her aren’t in your shoes and their advice to you is not Biblical, it’s worldly.
+If you experience social pressure from your community to submit yourself to the abuse of your mother, remember that those people who persuade you to be in a relationship with her aren’t in your shoes and their advice to you is not Biblical, it’s worldly.

 Do not submit to the pattern of the world.
 Turn to the Holy Spirit given to you in Christ to discern.
 Separate yourself from the fool.